Published July 14, 2020

 I need you to know the truth.’

 As Joe’s older brother nears his execution date, Joe journeys to visit him before the end.
 He struggles to understand what happened from the night Ed’s accused of murder through the twists and turns in the justice system.
-Now, barely able to provide for himself, Joe tries his best to support his brother and hold onto the hope that his brother will … Continue reading
+Now, barely able to provide for himself, Joe tries his best to support his brother and hold onto the hope that his brother … Continue reading

 We Come Apart